Randal Grichuk Player Props: Rockies vs. Dodgers

 Randal Grichuk At The Plate

-- Grichuk is hitting .289 with 16 doubles, a triple, two home runs and 15 walks.
+- Grichuk has 16 doubles, a triple, two home runs and 15 walks while batting .294.

+- In 47 games played this year, he has homered in only two of them.

-- In 21 of 46 games this year, he has scored, and five of those games included multiple runs.
+- In 29.8% of his games this year, Grichuk has tallied at least one RBI.
+In four of those games (8.5%) he recorded two or more RBI.

+- He has scored in 22 of 47 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.